tbogdala/lantern/README.md

 ![sdxl turbo sample image showing a husky dog as an astronaut](https://github.com/tbogdala/lantern/blob/c2c7ad629f3765464a3ad22bdb2205bbb4f57896/assets/SDXLTurboSample512.png)

-On a Macbook Air M3 with 24 gb of memory, each step takes about ~7.2s to iterate over the steps and aonther 9.1s to decode the iamge in the VAE.
+On a Macbook Air M3 with 24 gb of memory, each step takes about ~7.2s to iterate over the steps and another 9.1s to decode the iamge in the VAE.

 If you want to see what Stable Diffusion 1.5 looked like stock, you can send the same prompt but give more `--steps` (30-50) and change the `--cfg` to something other than zero (~7.5).